amosyuen/FFmpegVideoRecorder/README.md

 # FFmpegVideoRecorder - Customizable Video Recording Library for Android

-The library provides a way to record audio and video separately and then merge them together using FFmpeg Recorder from JavaCV.
-It is designed to allow maximum customization of the video encoding and recording.
+The library provides a way to record multiple videos and merge them together using FFmpeg Recorder from JavaCV.
+It is designed to allow maximum customization of the video encoding and recoridng.

 It has built in activities for easy recording and previewing.
 But it also exposes basic components that can be used to customize your own UI and logic.

 ## Features

-### Recording primitives
+### General

 - Able to record multiple clips and combine them into one video
-- Can set the desired width and height dimensions
-- Can set how the camera images are scaled and cropped to the desired width and height
-- Can set attributes such as audio and video bitrate, codec, and quality
-- Camera image is scaled for the desired aspect ratio
+- Camera preview image is scaled, cropped, and padded to exactly how it will be recorded
-- Generates a thumbnail image for the video
+- Can generate a thumbnail image for the video
+- Can set attributes such as:
+    - video width
+    - video height
+    - video scaling
+    - video padding
+    - video bitrate
+    - video codec
+    - video frame rate
+    - audio codec
+    - audio bitrate
+    - audio channel count
+    - audio sampling rate
+    - min and max recording time
+    - max file size

+### Components

+All components are designed to be extensible and usable without all the other components.

+##### CameraController

+Wrapper for camera library that abstracts away some of the complications about checking support for various features.

+##### CameraPreviewView

+SurfaceView that scales and crops the view so that it matches the desired resolution.

+##### MediaClipsRecorder

+Recorder that simplifies logic for recording multiple video clips.

+##### VideoTransformerTask

+Task that combines multiple video files and transforms the video frames into the desired resolution.

-### FFmpegRecorderActivity
+##### FFmpegRecorderActivity

 Activity that allows the user to record videos in a way similar to instagram and snapchat